Meet our Senior Directors below.

-Prior to taking up this role, Janelle was the Director of Operations and Performance at Salford Royal Foundation Trust.
+Prior to joining Wirral University Teaching Hospital, Janelle was the Director of Operations and Performance at Salford Royal Foundation Trust.

 Janelle has worked in the NHS since qualifying as a Registered General Nurse in 1991.
 During her nursing career she worked in a variety of clinical areas, moving into operational management in 2004 following a spell as a ‘health economy’ service transformation lead.

 Janelle is passionate about service improvement, staff development and whole system working to improve patient outcomes and experience.
 In 2011 she successfully integrated Salford Community Adult and Children’s Services with the acute hospital as Managing Director for Salford Health Care.
 In 2015 she established the Better Care at Lower Cost programme as Director for Productivity and Efficiency with the specific focus of improving patient quality and safety to drive cost reduction.

 Dr Nicola Stevenson, Executive Medical Director and Deputy Chief Executive

 Having been at the Trust for over a decade, Dr Stevenson joined WUTH in 2007 as a Consultant.

 Dr Stevenson's extensive career with us has seen her develop greatly from Clinical Service Lead for Respiratory (2015) to the role of Divisional Medical Director for the Division of Medicine.